zaid9696/freelanceland-frontend/README.md

 ## App Features

 - Instant messaging between users using Socket.io
-- Instant notifications if there is message or order using Socket.io
+- Instant notifications if there is a message or order using Socket.io
-- Orders can be payed with PayPal payment gateway
+- Orders can be paid with PayPal payment gateway
 - Sign up and login feature
 - Creating bundle with uploading images
 - Creating Requests